syeehyn/hindroid/writeups/final_report.md

 ##### Observations

-- The baseline model actually has a very decent result on small dataset.
+- The baseline model has a very decent result on small dataset.
 Since we do not have many dataset, it will avoid some overfitting in some cases.

 - As the data set getting larger and larger, the baseline model works poorly.
-But for Random Forest, the model is still very good because of the advantage of tree structured classifier.
+But for Random Forest, the model is still very robust because of the advantage of tree structured classifier.

 ### Hindroid Model